Coronavirus support for the self-employed

 - confirm eligibility criteria;

-- complete declarations, including that the business has been adversely affected by coronavirus; and
+- complete declarations, including that the business has been adversely affected by coronavirus leading to a significant reduction in trading profits; and

 - supply the bank account details for the grant to be paid into.